 Here is the code to connect Python to SQL for our example:

-You may wish to check the following guide that explains the full steps to connect Python to SQL Server using pyodbc.
+You may wish to check the following guide that explains the full steps to connect Python to SQL Server using Pyodbc.

 Step 4: Create a Table in SQL Server using Python